ncbi/pm4ngs/docs/source/index.rst

 ------------

-`PM4NGS`_ was designed to generate a standard organizational structure for Next Generation Sequencing (ngs) data analysis.
+`PM4NGS`_ was designed to generate a standard organizational structure for Next Generation Sequencing (NGS) data analysis.
 It includes a directory structure for the project, several Jupyter notebooks for data management and CWL workflows for pipeline execution.

 Our work was inspired by a manuscript by Prof. William Noble in 2009:
 `A Quick Guide to Organizing Computational Biology Projects`_.
 We recommend reading this paper for a better